ArosioGiada/list-vs-bst-vs-avl/README.md

 Choose option 1, enter a number to search for, and the timings for all three structures are printed.
 Choose option 2 to exit.

-## Author

-Giada Arosio — built for the Algorithms and Data Structures unit at Torrens University Australia.
+> Project built for the Algorithms and Data Structures unit at Torrens University Australia.